Elliptically Distributed Lozenge Tilings of a Hexagon: The model

-\begin{remark} $r$ is invariant under the natural action of $S_3$ permuting the $\tu_k$'s (and of course the 3 axes: $x,y,z$). \end{remark}
+\begin{Remark}$r$ is invariant under the natural action of $S_3$ permuting the $\tu_k$'s (and of course the three axes: $x$, $y$, $z$). \end{Remark}

-We can view our tilings as stepped surfaces composed of $1 \times 1 \times 1$ cubes bounded by the 6 planes $x=0, y=0, z=0, x=b, y=c, z=a$.
-Then the 2 dimensional picture in Figure \ref{tiling} can be viewed as a projection of the 3 dimensional stepped surface onto the plane $x+y+z=0$.
+We can view our tilings as stepped surfaces composed of $1 \times 1 \times 1$ cubes bounded by the six planes $x=0$, $y=0$, $z=0$, $x=b$, $y=c$, $z=a$.
+Then the two-dimensional picture in Fig.~\ref{tiling} can be viewed as a projection of the three-dimensional stepped surface onto the plane $x+y+z=0$.